 During pregnancy, the umbilical cord is the baby’s lifeline.
 It is what provides the baby with oxygen, blood and vital nutrients throughout the pregnancy and into labor and delivery.
 The umbilical cord is, essentially, what the baby eats and breathes through, and it transports waste back to the placenta from the baby.
 If something goes wrong with the umbilical cord, the baby’s health is put at risk.
 One major complication involving the umbilical cord is umbilical cord compression.

-Umbilical cord compression is a medical term to describe a condition in which a baby’s umbilical cord becomes flattened by pressure, resulting in heightened and extremely dangerous health risks for infants.
-Although it’s an easy condition to recognize, fast treatment is extremely important.
+Umbilical cord compression occurs when a baby’s umbilical cord becomes flattened by pressure.
+A flattened, or compressed, cord can restrict blood flow and oxygen to the baby.
+This causes heightened and extremely dangerous health risks for the infant.
+Although it’s an easy condition to recognize, immediate treatment is extremely important.

 - Carrying twins

 Any sort of change, injury or trauma to an infant’s umbilical cord can result in serious medical issues.
 If an umbilical cord becomes compressed oxygen, blood flow, and nutrients can be cut off from the baby.
 This can result in umbilical cord compression injuries like brain damage and, in severe cases, fetal death.
 Fortunately, umbilical cord compression can be detected easily and if treated quickly, the aforementioned medical problems may be eliminated.
 However, when an infant lacks oxygen, every second is crucial.
 It’s imperative that physicians act fast once umbilical cord compression is recognized.

 Umbilical cord compression can affect the baby’s health – immediately after birth and potentially into their childhood and beyond.
 Some of the possible medical conditions that baby’s may suffer include:

 - Fetal heart abnormalities